direvus/direvus.github.io/_posts/2019-02-04-benchtop-cut.md

 top more flat -- it still has a bit of a dip in the middle -- but for the time being I think I'll move on to other parts of the project.
 There will always be time for more refinement later, and I'm sure that the benchtop surface will accumulate dings and scrapes as I go along.
+The final piece weighs in at 21kg.

 {% include figure.html source="benchtop-second-end.jpg" alt="benchtop end planed" caption="The completed benchtop piece" %}